eduardoagarcia/shef/README.md

 - **Multiple Sources**: Use local, user, or public recipes
 - **Organized Recipes**: Categorize and share your recipes with others

-## Why Shef vs. Bash Scripts?
+## Bash Scripts and Shef: Complementary Tools

-While many of Shef's capabilities can be implemented with bash scripts, Shef provides a structured approach that eliminates the tediousness of advanced shell scripting.
-Shef offers interactive user prompts, conditional logic, and command piping through a simple YAML interface—no need to wrestle with bash syntax, error handling, colors, or input validation.

-Shef gives you the best of both worlds: the power of bash scripts with advanced features in a simple YAML format.
+Bash scripting is a powerful and valid approach for shell automation.
+Shef isn't designed to replace bash scripts, but to provide a toolkit that sits on top of bash when you need specific features.

+Shef implements some common features, like offering built-in support for interactive prompts, conditional logic, and command piping.
+This structured approach can simplify certain tasks that might require more verbose code in bash.

+Consider Shef as another tool in your automation toolkit.
+Absolutely use bash scripts when they're the right fit, and reach for Shef when its features align with your specific needs.

 > [!TIP]
-> Entire bash scripts can be embedded within an operation for even more functionality!
+> Entire bash scripts can be embedded within an operation for even more functionality.

+## Ugh.
+YAML?
+Really?

+Sigh.
+Yep.
+Another config format.
+We considered several options, and YAML emerged as the most practical choice for this particular use case.
+JSON lacks comments and multiline string support, which are essential when defining shell commands and documenting workflows.
+XML would have been unnecessarily verbose.
+TOML, while nice, doesn't handle nested structures as elegantly for complex workflows.

 ## Installation

+> [!NOTE]
+> In the future, we would like to support these installation methods:
+> - Brew install
+> - APT install
+> - YUM/DNF install
+> - Arch User Repository (AUR)
+> - Standalone binary downloads
+> - Windows package managers (Chocolatey/Scoop)

 ### Prerequisites